 Natural resources have historically played a prominent role in the economies, political economy and international relations of Middle East and North Africa (MENA) countries.
 They are also central to the trade and investment strategies of the region’s local and multinational companies.

-Dr Carole Nakhle, CEO of Crystol Energy, will be teaching how geopolitical trends affect the value, consumption, allocation and protection of natural resources in the MENA region over the coming years at the MEDirections Autumn School, taking place at the European University Institute in Florence, Italy.
+Dr Carole Nakhle, CEO of Crystol Energy, taught how geopolitical trends affect the value, consumption, allocation and protection of natural resources in the MENA region over the coming years at the MEDirections Autumn School, taking place at the European University Institute in Florence, Italy.

-In particular, the programme of the MEDirections Autumn School will:
+In particular, the programme of the MEDirections Autumn School was to:

 - Provide a forum for participants to explore the interaction between macro and micro trends, and their impact on natural resources management, taking into account geopolitics, governance, energy transition and connectivity;

 - Analyse different future scenarios;

 - Discuss new mechanisms for positive engagement with different stakeholders.